dougeby/IntuneDocs/intune-azure/manage-apps/ios-vpp-apps.md

 2. On the list of apps blade, choose the app you want to assign, and then choose '**...**' > **Assign Groups**.
 3. On the <*app name*> - **Groups Assigned** blade, choose **Manage** > **Groups Assigned**.
 4. Choose **Assign Groups** then, on the **Select groups** blade, choose the Azure AD user or device groups to which you want to assign the app.
 You must choose an assignment action of **Required**.
 Available installations are not currently supported.
+Additionally, assignments to device groups are available to new tenants created after January 2017.
+If your tenant was created before then, and you do not have the option to assign VPP apps to device groups, contact Intune support.
 5. Once you are done, choose **Save**.

 See [How to monitor apps](monitor-apps.md) for information to help you monitor app assignments.